Faculty Snapshot: Zoe Reidinger

 I love being involved with several summer camps at WPI and helping getting kids interested in engineering.
 Last summer some of my BME Design campers learned that my fish didn't have names, so I let them name their new scaly friends.

-After years of work by the Safe Zone committee and Residential Services to make it possible, I am now lucky to be the Insight advisor for WPI’s first gender-inclusive floor for first-year students.
+After years of work by the Safe Zone committee and the Housing & Residential Experience Center to make it possible, I am now lucky to be the Insight advisor for WPI’s first gender-inclusive floor for first-year students.
 Sometimes school is really stressful, so—upon request—I will drop by the dorm and read bedtime stories to my advisees.

 Large Tea Collection